tjoyner/ofvioletsandlicorice/chapter19.md

 "I ate, curiously, hot things.
 I drank a little.
 I'm fine, Daddy."

 Daniel looked at her.
 She was a child.
 To him, she seemed to still be a child.
 He had to correct himself.
-He asked her: "Do you still want to stay here, for a few days?"
+He asked, "Do you still want to stay here, for a few days?"
 <!-- Page 135 -->

 "Otherwise?"
 Nicole asked.

 "We could go see your grandparents' house in Villefranche.
 Take a ride in Provence."

-For a moment, Nicole had hoped her father would say 'Go with Maria,' but then laughed at the improbability of that desire and answered: "Have you finished, here?
-It's nice here."
+For a moment, Nicole had hoped her father would say 'Go with Maria,' but then laughed at the improbability of that desire and answered, "Have you finished, here?
+It's nice."

 Daniel looked at the cards and began dealing them on the table. "[Will they tell me that, or do I have to say it myself](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#melodovranno)?"